rapid7/insightconnect-plugins/carbon_black_protection/help.md

 # Description

 [Carbon Black Protection](https://www.carbonblack.com/products/cb-protection/) allows users to lock down and harden systems to prevent malware, ransomware, and more.
-The InsigthConnect plugin can ban and unban files and manage manage approval requests.
+The InsigthConnect plugin can ban and unban files, as well as manage approval requests.

 This plugin utilizes the [Carbon Black Protection API](https://developer.carbonblack.com/reference/enterprise-protection/7.2/rest-api/).